 Wherever you are in the city, you'll feel like you're at the centre of new discoveries.

-With the river Ouse at its heart and framed by its ancient Roman walls, York invites you to open your mind to Jorvik's Viking streets, the Yorkshire Museum's archaeological treasures.
+With the river Ouse at its heart and framed by its ancient Roman walls, York invites you to open your mind to Jorvik's Viking streets.
 And that's just for starters.
 Not forgetting York's chocolate past, immerse yourself in York's Chocolate Story.
 Learn to taste chocolate like a professional, reveal chocolate's exotic origins, uncover the stories of the families who brought chocolate to York and the people of York who made sweets loved all around the world.

 York City Sightseeing Bus - What better way to see York than take a tour on an open top bus?
 You'll be shown around the City, with all major tourist attractions pointed out to you and an on-board commentary giving you an introduction to the history of York.
 Tours are daily throughout the year (except 24-26 December and 1 January).
 The full tour takes 45 minutes - 1 hour and are valid for 24 hours so hop on and off as much as you like.
 Tickets can be purchased on the bus.